+Turkey is a kidney-friendly meat for those on CKD diets and it has many recipe options and varieties.
 But, a brined turkey is very high in sodium, so it will not be as renal friendly as a roasted turkey.
 This recipe shows you how to create a roasted turkey that anyone with chronic kidney disease can enjoy for the holidays.

 During the holidays stuffing is a staple side dish.
 However, typical stuffing recipes are high in sodium, carbs, and calcium which is a no-go for anyone with kidney disease.
 This herbed sausage stuffing recipe is a delicious and unique take on your typical stuffing, and the best part is, it is low sodium and low carb!

-A fresh new take on Swedish Meatballs this holiday season is this low sodium barbecue meatballs recipe.
+A fresh new take on Swedish Meatballs (kidney friendly meatballs) this holiday season is this low sodium barbecue meatballs recipe.
 This recipe is specifically tailored for those on renal-friendly diets and contains low sodium spices and meats.
 While this recipe uses beef, the blend of spices will taste just as delicious if used with ground turkey or chicken.

 Green Bean Casserole

 Green bean casserole is another popular holiday side, and luckily, green beans are already a kidney-friendly vegetable!
 That means that you won’t have to deviate much from your usual classics, and this recipe is a wonderful kidney-friendly option.

 Gravy is a necessity during the holidays, and pairs deliciously with your roasted turkey.
 There are a few dangers with premade or store-bought mixes, though, as they are notoriously high in sodium content.
-An easy way to work around this is to actually use your roasted turkey drippings mixed with cornstarch.
-This recipe will give you some tips to create a savory homemade gravy.
+Gravy consistency can be achieved without resorting to high-salt broths.

+Which cheese is good for ckd patients?
 Cheese fondue is a fun party food that you can use to dip in veggies, breads, fruit, and more.
 However, if you have chronic kidney disease there are some cheeses that should be avoided.

 That doesn’t mean you have to abandon your fondue though.
 If you incorporate a softer, more low-fat cheese such as brie or natural Swiss into your mix, then the content of sodium, potassium, and phosphorus is much lower.
 This recipe is a great healthy start, you can just replace gruyere with brie.